-Glazier is a member of the ABA Family Law and Real Property, Trust and Estates (RPTE) sections, and has been appointed a member of the RPTE Continuing Legal Education Committee and currently sits on the Diversity, Equity and Inclusion Committee and is the Vice Chair of the RPTE Elder Law and Long Term Care Committee.
+Glazier is a member of the ABA Family Law and Real Property, Trust and Estates (RPTE) sections, and has served as an appointed member of the RPTE-TE Continuing Legal Education Committee and currently sits on the Diversity, Equity and Inclusion Committee and is the Vice Chair of the RPTE Elder Law and Long Term Care Committee.
 She currently serves as a Commissioner of the Commission on Law and Aging.

-Glazier is also one of only four attorneys currently named as a legal advisor to the prestigious Notre Dame Tax and Estate Planning Institute and is on the editorial advisory board of Trust & Estates Magazine for Planning and Taxation.
+Glazier is also one of only five attorneys currently named as a legal advisor to the prestigious Notre Dame Tax and Estate Planning Institute and is on the editorial advisory board of Trust & Estates Magazine for Planning and Taxation.

 Glazier taught Valuation for Federal, Estate and Gift Tax Purposes in the Masters of Tax program at Walsh College.

 Glazier has written and presented on many topic involving estate planning and administration.
 They include such topic as undue influence, the attorney client privilege in will and trust disputes, defending fiduciaries, ethical considerations when representing vulnerable adults and other topics relating to estate planning, administration and probate litigation.
 She has also authored numerous articles relating to family law, including some related to spousal support, separate property, and the intersection of probate and family law.

 Glazier has presented on estate planning and probate litigation issues at Bloomberg BNA Estate and Gift Tax Advisory Board, Notre Dame Tax and Estate Planning Institute, Kansas City Estate Planning Symposium, ABA, WealthManagement.com., Institute for Continuing Legal Education (ICLE), OCBA, STEP-Orange County, Johns Hopkins All Children’s Hospital Annual Estate, Tax, Legal & Financial Planning Seminar and Wilmington Trust’s New York Trust Symposium.